PJ6501/Emission/README_GitHub.md

 The scripts read parameter–phase matrices and divide the supplied t CO₂-eq values by \(10^6\) before plotting them in Mt CO₂-eq.

-## Reproducibility and quality-control notes

-The repository was inspected for file completeness, cross-file consistency, and executable Python syntax.
-The summary workbook contains a detailed `QA_Log` sheet.
-The following version-specific points should be noted:

-1. **Relative paths.** Run scripts from `code/`; otherwise, input workbooks may not be found and outputs may be written to an unexpected directory.
-2. **Fixed submission cutoff.** `Fig2a.m` uses `datetime('today')` as the y-axis endpoint.
-To reproduce a figure fixed at the manuscript cutoff, replace that expression with a fixed date such as `datetime(2025,12,31)`.
-3. **Pre-2020 model.** The full model dataset includes one model released in 2019 (AlphaStar). `Fig2a.m` intentionally filters observations before 2020.
-4. **Embedded versus workbook data.** Several scripts embed data directly.
-For data reuse, the source-data workbooks should be treated as the full-precision records.
-5. **Regional-share labels.** In the supplied `Source Data Fig.2b.xlsx`, the phase labels in the first column are offset by one row. `Data_and_Code_Summary.xlsx` transparently re-aligns the unchanged numerical values to the seven-phase order used in `Fig2b.m`.
-6. **Supplementary Fig. 4b unit label.** `code/SupplementaryFig4b.xlsx` labels the vector as `visit(billion)`, whereas the MATLAB axis and source-data workbook use **million visits**.
-The summary workbook uses million visits.
-7. **Fig. 3a transition row.** `Fig3a.py` writes zero for the initial December 2025 row in its generated differenced workbook because it is the transition baseline.
-The source-data workbook retains the observed December 2025 value.
-The generated and supplied projection values match from January 2026 onward.
-8. **Software-specific outputs.** The MATLAB scripts that lack explicit export commands generate display figures only.
-The Visio and PowerPoint files are editable artwork rather than programmatically generated outputs.
-9. **Third-party data.** The repository compiles data from public databases, papers, technical reports, and websites cited in the manuscript and Supplementary Information.
-Reuse of third-party data remains subject to the original providers' terms.

 ## Summary workbook